MADE-ADI/v0-clone2/README.md

-# v0 clone
+# Sapien AI

 > **⚠️ Developer Preview**: This SDK is currently in beta and is subject to change.
 Use in production at your own risk.

-An example of how to use the AI Elements to build a v0 clone.
+An example of how to use the AI Elements to build Sapien AI.

 ## Setup